vikamirror/catProject/README.md

 $ yarn start
 ```
 However, do **not** close the terminal on port `3009` simultaneously, or the app will lose connection to server.

+### Change Database
+Please check the .env file at root directory.
+You can change the current mongoose/redis URL with your own database.